Body composition refers to how much of your body is composed of body fat versus muscle.

 The easiest way to assess and track changes in your body composition requires just a few things:

 - A measuring tape

 - A mirror

 That’s why flogging yourself over small unwanted increases or decreases in weight is silly and counterproductive.
 Instead, work with weekly averages, which will show you what’s really happening with your weight.

 First thing in the morning each day, after using the bathroom and before eating or drinking, write down your naked weight.

-Then, after 7 to 10 days, add your weights up and divide the sum by the number of days.
-That’s your average for that period.
+Then, after seven days, add your weights up and divide the sum by seven.
+That’s your average weight for that week.

 Watch those averages over time and you’ll be able to see if things are actually moving in the right direction or not.

 Extrapolating body fat percentage from caliper measurements is hit and miss, but the measurements themselves are quite useful.